 “If you’re the founding CEO, everything is your fault, which is simultaneously crippling and empowering.”

 “Being a founder is about the act of creation, about being driven to distraction because you want to put something into the world.
 But being a CEO is about focus and execution and being somewhat redundant and boring in your message.
-In short, the human traits required to be a founder are very different to the human traits required to be a CEO.
+In short, the human traits required to be a founder are very different from the human traits required to be a CEO.

-And yet the paradox is that the biggest companies are built by founders who have evolved to become CEOs, because they have the moral authority to make difficult decisions and they can never blame it on the last guy.
-If you’re the founding CEO, everything is your fault, which is simultaneously crippling and empowering.” – BusinessofFashion.com- Andy Dunn on building the Giorgio Armani of the ecommerce era
+And yet the paradox is that the biggest companies are built by founders who have evolved to become CEOs because they have the moral authority to make difficult decisions and they can never blame it on the last guy.
+If you’re the founding CEO, everything is your fault, which is simultaneously crippling and empowering.” – BusinessofFashion.com- Andy Dunn on building the Giorgio Armani of the eCommerce era

 2: Jeff Bezos of Amazon.com: